-The thermostat is the central hub of the HVAC system giving homeowners control over their furnace and AC units.
-Not all thermostats are created equally.
+The thermostat is the central hub of the HVAC system.
+It gives homeowners control over their furnace and AC units.
+Not all thermostats are the same.
 Over the years, thermostat technology has evolved for more customization and energy efficiency.
-The type of thermostat in your home can have a huge impact on your HVAC systems efficiency.
-Choose the best thermostat here at HomElectrical, while we break down the different categories of thermostats.
+Choose the best thermostat here at HomElectrical while we break down the different categories of thermostats.

-Traditional analog thermostats, or mechanical thermostats are the original and most basic kind of thermostat available.
-Although mechanical thermostats are the cheapest option they do come with some limitations in features.
-For starters, the temperature setting must be physically changed, usually with a turn dial or sliding switch.
+Traditional analog thermostats, or mechanical thermostats, are the original and most basic kind available.
+Although mechanical thermostats are the cheapest option, they do come with some limits.
+For example, the temperature setting must be changed by hand with a turn dial or sliding switch.

 How they work

 Most analog thermostats work using a bimetallic strip.
-Two different pieces of metal expand and contract based on the increase or decrease of temperature.
-Similar to a light switch, as the bimetallic strip moves it will open or close the contact to turn the HVAC on or off.
-Analog thermostats feature only on/off settings for heating/cooling and fan positions.
+Two different pieces of metal expand and contract based on the temperature.
+Like a light switch, as the strip moves it will open or close the contact to turn the HVAC on or off.
+Analog thermostats feature only 'on' or 'off' settings for heating or cooling and fan positions.

-Digital thermostats are an electronic version of the traditional mechanical thermostat.
-They include an easy-to-read display and are most often used to replace aging thermostats.
-Although these are electronic, they still need to be controlled manually from the mounted thermostat.
-The display will show modes for heating and cooling, as well as a fan control position to on/off and automatic.
+Digital thermostats are an electronic version of the analog thermostat.
+They include an easy-to-read display and are most often used to replace aging units.
+Although they are electronic, they still need to be controlled manually from the mounted thermostat.
+The display will show modes for heating and cooling, as well as a fan control position to 'on,' 'off,' or 'automatic'.
 The automatic feature will shut off the AC once the home has reached the desired temperature.

 How they work

-Digital thermostats work in the same way that the mechanical thermostats work, but instead the electronic thermostats use electronic controls and connectors, instead of bimetallic coil, to sense temperature changes.
-Overall, digital thermostats are much more accurate at reading the temperature than the mechanical ones.
+Digital thermostats work in the same way that the mechanical thermostats work.
+The main difference is that the electronic thermostats sense temperature changes with electronic controls and connectors instead of a bimetallic coil.
+Digital thermostats are much better at reading the temperature than the mechanical ones.

-Programmable thermostats are a customizable version of a digital thermostat.
-Programmable thermostats still include a clear display of the room and HVAC unit temperatures and must be set up manually from the wall mounted thermostat.
-The main, and arguably most important, difference between a plain digital thermostat and a programmable one is right in its name.
-A programmable thermostat can be programed.
-In other words, it has controls for setting the day of the week, the time, and the temperature.
-Homeowners can save up to 10% annual on electricity cost by switching to a programmable thermostat.
+Programmable thermostats (also called "setback thermostats" or "clock thermostats") a type of digital thermostat that can be changed to fit your needs.
+Programmable thermostats clearly display in numbers the temperatures of both the room and the HVAC unit.
+They must be set up by hand from where they're mounted on the wall.
+Unlike a plain digital thermostat, a programmable thermostat can be programmed.
+It has controls for setting the day of the week, the time, and the temperature.
+Homeowners can save up to 10% on electricity costs every year by switching to a programmable thermostat.

 How they work

-Smart Thermostats bring the latest and greatest technology to world of thermostats.
-Smart thermostats take programing to a whole new level, they can learn!
+Smart thermostats bring the latest and greatest technology to the world of thermostats.
+Smart thermostats take programming to a whole new level because they can learn!
 A smart thermostat will learn your preferences and adjust accordingly.
-For example, a sensor can be set up to notice if no one is home and will shut off the AC or heating units.
+For example, a sensor can be set up to notice if no one is home and automatically shut off the AC or heating units.

-Gone are the days of worrying about if you turned your furnace off before you left on vacation.
 As a bonus, many of the apps come with detailed statistics about heating and AC usage so that you can optimize power savings.
-HomElectrical carries a variety of smart thermostats from leading companies like and Ecobee.
+HomElectrical carries a variety of smart thermostats from leading companies like

 How they work

-Unlike the other thermostats a Smart Thermostat is connected to both your HVAC system and your home Wi-Fi network.
-The connection with the Wi-Fi allows the thermostat to communicate to the internet, which sends the information to the app
+Unlike other thermostats, a smart thermostat is connected to both your HVAC system and your home Wi-Fi network.
+The connection with the Wi-Fi allows the thermostat and mobile app to communicate with each other.

 There are numerous options when it comes to finding the best heating and air solution for your space.
-The best option is to consult with a certified electrician before choosing your thermostat.
+Consult with a certified electrician before choosing your thermostat.
 Here is a quick wrap-up of the features of each of the thermostat types discussed so you can find what works for you.

 Be sure to check your HVAC compatibility before making a purchase, and don’t be afraid to reach out to us at HomElectrical with any questions.